Masaa44/twitchcord/readme.md

 # Twitchcord

-Twitchcord is an open source cross-platform twitch and discord tchat.
+Twitchcord is an open source cross-platform tchat for twitch and discord.
 You need to host the bot yourself by following the installation guide below.

 ## Installation